Best Practices for Institutional Researchers to Optimize Data Requests and Reclaim the 60% of Team's Capacity

 The most meaningful success metric wasn't dashboard count, user logins, or system sophistication.
 It was a simple capacity question: How much analyst time is no longer spent on manual, repetitive data requests?

-Institutions that rigorously applied these rules over 2-3 years consistently documented:
+Institutions that applied these rules over 2-3 years documented:

 • Manual request effort falling from 60-75% of total capacity to just 10-20%